Supporting Reference 2: User Guide

 4. Review and edit File_Name, Caption, alt_text, Keywords, Subject, and Location.

-5. The review editor now uses larger multi-line fields for Caption, alt_text, and Keywords to fit full generated output without cramped edits.
+7. The review editor uses compact multi-line fields for Caption, alt_text, and Keywords to reduce scrolling during review edits.

 R2.5 Decision rules for operators